SEND - Special Educational Needs & Disabilities

-- Where a child has specific medical needs additional staff training with be arranged in consultation with the relevant professional.
+- Where a child has specific medical needs additional staff training with be arranged in consultation with the relevant professionals.

-Please access the policies below for more information about SEND at Dinnington Community Primary School, or contact Mr Phillips, our SENDCo through our Main Office on 01909 550034.
+Please access the policies below for more information about SEND at Dinnington Community Primary School, or contact Mrs Reason, our SENDCo through our Main Office on 01909 550034.

 Under The Children and Families Act 2014, Local Authorities and schools are required to publish and keep under review information about services they expect to be available for children and young people with SEN aged 0-25.
 This is called the ‘Local Offer’.